docker/cli/docs/reference/commandline/swarm_unlock-key.md

     SWMKEY-1-fySn8TY4w5lKcWcJPIpKufejh9hxx5KYwx6XZigx3Q4

-Please remember to store this key in a password manager, since without it you will not be able to restart the manager.
+Remember to store this key in a password manager, since without it you will not be able to restart the manager.
 ```